-When GAS bacteria penetrate deeply into the organs and tissues of the body, the result can be a serious disease such as meningitis.
+GAS bacterium is frequently found inside the throat and on skin surface.
+They are more common than you might think, and when they penetrate organs and tissues, they can cause serious diseases, such as meningitis.
 This bacteria can also cause a blood infection called septicemia, a childbirth infection called puerperal sepsis, and a lung infection known as pneumonia.

 Both candida and cryptococcus funguses can cause a dangerous type of meningitis called cryptococcal meningitis.
 Although rare, premature babies can contract fungal meningitis due to low birth weight.

-Individuals with immuno-deficiencies or an invasive disease can contract meningitis.
-Between five and 10 percent of all people with disseminated histoplasmosis develop meningitis.
+Histoplasma is a harmless and common fungus for individuals with a functional immune system.
 Histoplasma can cause chronic meningitis, spinal cord or brain lesions, encephalitis, hydrocephalus, or stroke syndromes.
 This condition is treated using Amphotericin B.